Step Up Your Recycling Efforts Composting It's Easier Than You Think!

 If you do need an oil change, please dispose of your used oil responsibly.

 It only takes one drop of motor oil to contaminate an entire swimming pools worth of water.
 Motor oil is insoluble, persistent, and contains heavy metals and toxic chemicals.
 Properly recycled used motor oil can be cleaned and used again, ensuring that it doesn't contaminate local waterways and pollute our environment.

 There are more than 200 locations in San Diego County that accept used motor oil and used oil filters from the public for recycling year-round.
 Motor oil must not be contaminated with water or other liquids such as antifreeze, solvents or gasoline.

-To find a location near you, use the recycling search above.
-Enter the waste category (motor oil or motor oil – filters for example), zip code, how you heard about us and lastly your community.
+To find a location near you, use the recycling search above and complete all fields.
 You will then see a list of the ten closest locations to you to recycle your used motor oil.
-Residents that have contaminated motor oil or more than five gallons of clean motor oil can must visit a household hazardous waste collection facility, use the search bar above to learn more or call 1-877-R1-EARTH
+Residents that have contaminated motor oil or more than five gallons of clean motor oil can must visit a household hazardous waste collection facility.
+Use the search bar above to learn more or call 1-877-R1-EARTH.

 Is your office recycling everything it can?
 Recycling properly is as important in your office as it is at home.
 Take the recycling challenge and implement a recycling program in your office that will help keep recyclables out of the landfill.
 It’s been estimated that two-thirds of what is in the Miramar Landfill could have been recovered through recycling, repairing, donating or repurposing them.
 What is even more shocking is how easy it is to prevent that from happening.
 Take that one extra step towards the recycling bin to maximize the use of everyday items.